-I work for Sanford Behavioral Health in Grand Rapids.
-Michigan and my job gives me a bird’s eye overview of our patients in recovery.
-Of course, I don’t see them every day, so I am privy to the cumulative effect recovery can have on a person’s overall look.
+I work for Sanford Behavioral Health in Greater Grand Rapids.
+Michigan, my job gives me a bird’s eye overview of our patients in recovery.
+Everyone knows that addictive substance use can wreak havoc on our physical health.
+However, I’d like to address what it does to our physical appearance as well.
+I don’t see our clients daily, so I am privy to the cumulative effect recovery can have on a person’s overall look.
 And what a difference even a week can make!

 I always say to our patients in treatment, “You look like you feel great!”
-The difference between the way someone looks when they arrive at a Sanford facility and how they look when they leave is marked.
+The difference between how someone looks when they arrive at a Sanford Behavioral Health facility and when they leave is marked.
 I can describe it in four words eyes, hair, skin, and health.
 I’ll be honest; individuals arriving at Sanford look like empty casings.
 They have lost all their color.
 It’s like someone has taken a big pink eraser and rubbed out their vital force.

-Substance use disorder (SUD) takes its toll in many ways, and it is wonderful to see the restoration in recovery.
-Even after a week of consistent eating, movement for joy, evidence-based practices, safety, and abstinence, miracles begin to happen.
+Substance use disorder (SUD) takes its toll in many ways, and it is beautiful to see the restoration in recovery.
+Even after a week of consistent nutrition, joyful movement, evidence-based practices, safety, and abstinence, miracles happen.
 Inside and out.

 Here’s Why Sober is Beautiful

 In the early days of sobriety, the eyes are still bloodshot, and the whites are yellowed.

 This is because alcohol and other drugs dilate the small veins in the eyes, causing them to leak.
 Alcohol and drugs also cause the blood vessels in your eyes to expand, making them more prominent.
 Yellowing of the whites is a side effect of a compromised liver resulting from long-term substance use.
 Puffiness, bags, and dark circles around the eyes are caused by lack of sleep, bad circulation, water retention, and overall poor health.